Provider: Michelle Tobin, MA, LMHC, PMP

 • I must follow the duties and privacy practices described in this notice and give you a copy of it.

-STATE LAW PROTECTIONS:
+STATE LAW PROTECTIONS: WASHINGTON STATE RESTRICTIONS

-• Substance Use, Mental Health, and AIDS/HIV Records: I will not disclose information related to substance use disorder treatment (RCW 70.02, RCW 70.96A, 42 CFR Part 2), mental health treatment (RCW 70.02, RCW 71.05, RCW 71.34), or AIDS/HIV status (RCW 70.24) without your specific written consent, except as required by law, due to stricter Washington State and federal regulations.
+• Substance Use, Mental Health, and AIDS/HIV Records: I will not disclose information related to substance use disorder treatment (RCW 70.02, RCW 71.24, 42 CFR Part 2), mental health treatment (RCW 70.02, RCW 71.05, RCW 71.34), or AIDS/HIV status (RCW 70.24) without your specific written consent, except as strictly required by law.

-• Mandatory Reporting: I will report suspected child abuse, vulnerable adult abuse, and certain communicable diseases as mandated by Washington State law (RCW 26.44, RCW 74.34, RCW 70.24).
+• Mandatory Reporting: I will report suspected child abuse, vulnerable adult abuse, and certain communicable diseases strictly as mandated by Washington State law (RCW 26.44, RCW 74.34, RCW 70.24).

 • Electronic Information and Telehealth: I will protect your health information shared through electronic exchanges and telehealth sessions in accordance with Washington State regulations (RCW 70.02).

-CHANGES TO THE TERMS OF THIS NOTICE:
+CHANGES TO THE TERMS OF THIS NOTICE

 I can change the terms of this notice, and the changes will apply to all information I have about you.
 The new notice will be available upon request, in my office, and on my website.